textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 #### Preview link

-Textpattern essentially has two ‘environments’ now: live and development.
-The Preview link is a way to get into the development context of a single theme.
+The Preview link is a convenient way to get into the context of a single theme, whether live or in development.
+Here the focus is on the latter.
 The link is found next to a theme’s name on the Themes panel.

 ![Dev preview theme link](https://docs.textpattern.com/img/dev-preview-theme-link.png)